Sob7i/design-patterns-ts/Behavioral-patterns/Handlers/README.md

-# The handlers (the chain of responsibilities) pattern
+# The handlers (chain of responsibilities) pattern